An SAP license audit is:

 - USMM collects detailed information about user activity within a specific SAP system, including user types, roles, and transaction histories.
 This data is critical for understanding how licenses are being utilized.

-- Example: A company might use USMM to track the number of “Professional Users” and “Employee Users” active in its SAP ERP system, ensuring the correct number of licenses are purchased.
+- Example: A company might use USMM to track the number of “Professional Users” and “Employee Users” active in its SAP ERP system, ensuring the correct number of licenses is purchased.

 - Key Features: